aholden85/cloud-hero-solutions/README.md

 # cloud-hero-solutions
 This is a workspace for me to store CLI/API-implemented solutions to GCP Cloud Hero challenges.
 Ideally, you'd run these from the Cloud Shell within the [Google Cloud Console][gcp-console].
 Currently this only contains details on the first two exercises, `GSP501` and `GSP502`, and will grow organically.

+The layout for this document is to provide context around the simple script file that contains only the config required to complete the labs.
+It is comprised of a mix of instructions from the Qwiklabs exercises themselves, with the config to complete those instructions in subsequent code blocks.

 # Setup
 Let's define some variables that we'll use in our solutions.
 ```